Academy Award for Best Actress

-The Academy Award For Best Actress is an award presented annually by the Academy of Motion Picture Arts and Sciences (AMPAS).
-It is given to an actress who has delivered an outstanding performance in a leading role in a film released that year.
+The Academy Award for Best Actress is an award presented annually by the Academy of Motion Picture Arts and Sciences (AMPAS).
+It has been awarded since the 1st Academy Awards to an actress who has delivered an outstanding performance in a leading role in a film released that year.
 The award is traditionally presented by the previous year's Best Actor winner.
+However, in recent years, it has shifted towards being presented by previous years' Best Actress winners instead.

+The Best Actress award has been presented 97 times, to 80 different actresses.
+The first winner was Janet Gaynor for her roles in 7th Heaven (1927), Street Angel (1928), and Sunrise: A Song of Two Humans (1927), and the most recent winner is Mikey Madison for her role in Anora (2024).
+The record for most wins is four, held by Katharine Hepburn; Frances McDormand has won three times, and thirteen other actresses have won the award twice.
+Meryl Streep has received the most nominations in the category—seventeen—and has won twice.
+At the 41st Academy Awards in 1969, Barbra Streisand and Katharine Hepburn received the same number of votes and so shared the award, the only time this has occurred.

+Nominations process

-The 1st Academy Awards ceremony was held in 1929 with Janet Gaynor receiving the award for her roles in 7th Heaven, Street Angel, and Sunrise.
-Currently, nominees are determined by single transferable vote within the actors branch of AMPAS; winners are selected by a plurality vote from the entire eligible voting members of the Academy.
-In the first three years of the awards, actresses were nominated as the best in their categories.
+Nominees are currently determined by single transferable vote within the actors branch of AMPAS; winners are selected by a plurality vote from the entire eligible voting members of the Academy.

+In the first three years of the awards, actors and actresses were nominated as the best individuals in their categories.
 At that time, all of their work during the qualifying period (as many as three films, in some cases) was listed after the award.
-However, during the 3rd ceremony held in 1930, only one of those films was cited in each winner's final award, even though each of the acting winners had two films following their names on the ballots.
-The following year, the current system was introduced in which an actress is nominated for a specific performance in a single film.
-Starting with the 9th ceremony held in 1937, the category was officially limited to five nominations per year.
+Despite this, at the 3rd Academy Awards, held in 1930, only one film was cited in each winner's award regardless of how many they were eligible to be considered for during that span.
+The current system, in which an actress is nominated for a specific performance in a single film, was introduced for the 4th Academy Awards.
+Starting with the 9th Academy Awards, held in 1937, the category was limited to a maximum five nominations per year.

-Since its inception, the award has been given to 78 actresses.
-Katharine Hepburn has won the most awards in this category, with four, followed by Frances McDormand, with three.
-With 17 nominations, Meryl Streep is the most nominated in this category, resulting in two wins.
-Jeanne Eagels is the only actress to be posthumously nominated in the category for The Letter (1929).
-Italian actress Sophia Loren was the first winner for a non-English language performance for Two Women (1961).
-At age 21, Marlee Matlin became the youngest actress to win this award for Children of a Lesser God (1986), and at age 80, Jessica Tandy became the oldest winner in this category for Driving Miss Daisy (1989).
-Halle Berry is the first woman of color to win in this category, for Monster's Ball (2001).
-Jodie Foster is the only openly LGBT woman to win in this category, for The Accused (1988), and The Silence of the Lambs (1991), although she was not publicly out until after both wins.
-As of the 2023 ceremony, Michelle Yeoh is the most recent winner for her role as Evelyn Quan Wang in Everything Everywhere All at Once, making her the first Asian and Malaysian actress and the second woman of color to win in this category.